Governors Island: Trust for Governors Island

+The Trust is charged with the planning, redevelopment, and ongoing operations of the 150 acre that are not part of the national monument.
+The organization is also responsible for coordinating public art displays on the island.
+The Trust's first artistic curator, Meredith Johnson, was hired in 2016.
+In 2024, Lauren Haynes was appointed as the Trust's head curator.

 Friends of Governors Island

 The Friends of Governors Island is the private nonprofit organization that manages the island's operations and programming.
 It was founded as the Governors Island Alliance in 1995, following the Coast Guard's decision to vacate the island.
 The Alliance and its 50 member organizations led a campaign to return the island to New York for public purposes.
 Since 2014 the Alliance has been an independent non-profit, and in 2016 it was renamed Friends of Governors Island.
 The Friends run volunteer and membership programs, raise money and perform advocacy for the island.